-The 48-credit program can be completed in two years.
+The 48-credit program can be completed in as little as two years.

-We offer a cross-disciplinary curriculum in urban planning with an emphasis on sustainability and combatting climate change.
+We offer a cross-disciplinary curriculum in urban planning with an emphasis on sustainability and combating climate change.

 Where You'll Study

-You’ll take your classes on weekday evenings at the Graduate Education Center in Arlington, Virginia.
+You’ll take your classes on weekday evenings at the Education Center in Arlington, Virginia.

 What You'll Study

-Our 48 credit master’s program consists of a core curriculum of ten courses and a capstone, plus your choice of five electives.
+Our 48-credit master’s program consists of a core curriculum of ten courses and a capstone, plus five electives.
 In the program, you will study cities through the lens of economic, social, and environmental sustainability – thereby gaining a skill set for promoting more competitive, inclusive, and ecological cities.
 The program has a unique focus on anthropogenic climate change, which is addressed throughout the entire curriculum.

 PSUS 6212: Sustainable Communities I: Housing and Design addresses community development with special attention given to the policy arena and the various sectors of interest that impact contemporary urbanization.
 Along the way, a number of special topics - including water supply, food deserts, public health, urban resilience, and more - are introduced.
 Instructor: John Thomas, Ph.D.

 PSUS 6220: Planning Resilient and Low-Carbon Cities is a course with an international perspective on urban planning for - and in - a warmer future, brought about by climate change induced by greenhouse gas emissions.
 It is taught with reference to the findings of the Intergovernmental Panel on Climate Change (IPCC) and considers how urbanization around the world must adapt to the reality of global warming and its consequences.
-Instructor: Anthony Bigio.
+Instructor: Rachael Jonassen, Ph.D.